zhihanyue/best-require/README.md

 require(ROOT_PATH + '/application/apis/config');
 ```

-emmmm...
+ummmm...
 It's more maintainable than before.
 But, `ROOT_PATH` is ugly, isn't it?

 #### Solution